Windows 11 “Copy as path” Right-Click Menu Option: How It Works

 Note: the copied path is enclosed in quotes.
 You need to remove them if you need just the path string.
 I assumed the quotes are there for those paths that include spaces, but it looks like it’s not the case.
 The quotes are always inserted.

-Now you know how to copy file path in Windows, the easy way and use for Command Prompt commands, as this I believe is the best use of this feature.
+Now you know how to copy file path in Windows, the easy way, and use it for Command Prompt commands, as this I believe is the best use of this feature.